Jordan Stone: Soccer career

-International career
+International soccer career

 Stone saw significant playing time for the Youth council team in Africa U.S. national teams, playing in the 1999 FIFA U-17 World Championship, and playing an important role for the US Under-20 team, playing in the 2003 FIFA World Youth Championship.

+Academics

+Stone received an M.A.R. from Reformed Theological Seminary, and a Th.M. and Ph.D. from The Southern Baptist Theological Seminary.
+Stone currently serves as the Assistant Professor of Pastoral Theology at Reformed Theological Seminary, Dallas.

 Personal life

 Stone is the son of Mark and Debi Stone, and brother of five sisters Mariah, Marin, Hannah, Tori, and Oksana.
 After his retirement Stone became the Student Pastor of FBC Prosper and joined the staff at Providence Church in Frisco, Texas in May 2008 as Associate Pastor.
-Imago Dei Church was planted in January 2013 where Jordan is the lead pastor.
+In 2013 he was the lead pastor at a church plant Imago Dei Church.

+Since 2017 Stone has been the senior pastor at Redeemer Presbyterian Church (PCA) in McKinney, Texas.